Favorite sites for simple random walk in two and more dimensions: Introduction

 \end{thm} For $d\geq 3$, we greatly refine the result in \cite{ER91}: we derive the following sharp asymptotics of $\# \mathcal{K}^{(d)}(n)$. \begin{thm} $(d\geq 3)$ Almost surely,

 where $\gamma_d:= \p[S_n \neq S_0,\; \forall n\geq 1]$, which is the probability that a simple random walk never returns to the starting point. \end{thm}

-We also mention that in the proof of Theorem \ref{mainthm2}, through refining the argument of \cite{Rosen05}, the following lower deviation of $\xi^*(n)$ is derived, which improves upon \eqref{max local time} and is of independent interest. \begin{pro} For any $\delta>0$, there exist constants $C=C(\delta)>0$, such that
+We also mention that in the proof of Theorem \ref{mainthm2}, through refining the argument of \cite{Rosen05}, the following control on the lower deviation of $\xi^*(n)$ is derived, which improves upon \eqref{max local time} and is of independent interest. \begin{pro} $(d=2)$.
+For any $\delta>0$, there exist constants $C=C(\delta)>0$, such that

 \end{pro} Compared to conjecture in \cite{Jego21}, which reads (under our setup) as